gingerbeardman/gingerbeardman.github.io/_posts/2023-03-20-reviewing-the-iphone-xs-in-2023.md

 ## Indifferent
 - Speed is slightly slower than SE2020, but the increased RAM and ui fit are a net gain
 - Very slippery, but I use a case that provides additional grip and protection as I am clumsy

+So, there we have it!
+I bought an old iPhone rather than a new one and I'm enjoying it.